Banjarmasin War: Early 19th century

 In 1809 Herman Willem Daendels, then governor of the Dutch East Indies, decided to abandon Bandjermasin, as maintaining a presence there was considered uneconomical.
-However, in 1811 the British, who took over the islands in the context of the Napoleonic wars, established a presence there, notably in Alexander Hare who established an independent state of Maluka on the S.Maluka river which runs into the Java Sea not far S.E. of the Barito.
+However, in 1811 the British, who took over the islands in the context of the Napoleonic Wars, established a presence there, notably in Alexander Hare who established an independent state of Maluka on the S.Maluka river which runs into the Java Sea not far S.E. of the Barito.

 In December 1816, British authority returned to the Dutch, who signed a new contract with the Sultan.
 Though he continued to reign, in January 1817 the Sultan's flag was replaced by the Dutch one.
 Effective power in the Sultanate was increasingly taken up by the Dutch Resident.

 Following years were marked by multiple small revolts, and by further unequal contracts being signed.

 Succession crisis

 In 1852 the Sultan's heir-apparent died, and the Dutch replaced him by the illegitimate grandson Tamjied Illah.

 In vain, Sultan Adam and many nobles in 1853 sent an emissary to Batavia, pointing out iniquities perpetrated by the Dutch-designated heir and appealing for the Dutch to recognise instead Hidayat, a younger but legitimate son.
-In his testament, probably written in late 1853 or early 1855, Sultan Adam appointed Hidayat as his successor, and that anyone who failed to respect his wished was to be put to death.
+In his testament, probably written in late 1853 or early 1855, Sultan Adam appointed Hidayat as his successor, and that anyone who failed to respect his wishes was to be put to death.
 The Dutch Indies Government continued to reject Hidayat's nomination, however, offering him the position of governor instead.
 In this impasse, a brother of the deceased heir-apparent, Prabu Anom, proclaimed himself the new sultan in Martapura in 1855, asserting that he was now a better candidate than the other two.
 The Government responded by sending a warship to Martapura in 1856, demanding Adam in a letter to respect the contract, the choice of governor, providing Tamjid with an act of recognition as successor, and imprisoning his rival Prabu Anom.
 Under this pressure, Adam agreed to name Tamjid his successor and support Hidayat's nomination for the governorship.

 Sultan Adam died in November 1857 and was succeeded by Tamjid, formally installed by the Dutch resident van Bentheim in Martapura without incident.
 However, when he tried to hold a meeting with (the earlier released) Prabu Anom, he escaped.
 Van Bentheim ordered Hidayat to extradite Prabu Anom within 8 days, and after some hesitation, Hidayat complied when he was given assurances his uncle would retain his freedom.
 Nevertheless, the Government broke its promise, arrested and banished Prabu Anom to Java.
 In protest, Hidayat asked to resign as governor, but was refused.
 During the year 1858, Tamjid and Hidayat appear to have cooperated in their opposition to the Dutch Indies Government, but due to mutual mistrust, their collaboration was ineffective.